walksanatora/package-manager/README.md

 for installing .sh files
 * put sh files in /src (add it if it doesent exist)
-* run ./walpak compile
+* run ./walpak local compile
-* run ./walpak install
+* run ./walpak local install
     * this is all you really have to run
     * requires files in /bin

 to remove packages

-* run ./walpak uninstall
+* run ./walpak local uninstall

 __next in line__
 * versioning for the "packages"